Earlier this year, I attended a recruiting conference in New York. During my flight there, I chatted casually with the

 This will help you land the job you want.

-If you can’t summarise what makes you uniquely qualified in more than a sentence or two, keep working at it, as this really is the foundation of an effective resume, a captivating LinkedIn profile and the ability to sell yourself during job interviews.
+If you can’t summarise what makes you uniquely qualified in more than a sentence or two, keep working at it, as this really is the foundation of an effective resume, a captivating LinkedIn profile, a personal website or the ability to sell yourself during job interviews.

 These are all things we need to know if we’re going to shape a strong, relevant personal value proposition statement, and it’s no different if you’re going through the process on your own.